raspberrypilearning/web-colour-palette-variables/en/step_1.md

 --- /code ---

-The **default.css** file in the starter project includes a colour palette with:
+The colour palette variables are:
 + `page` and `onpage`: constrasting colours which are used for the background of your page,
 + `primary`, `secondary` and `tertiary`: these can be used whenever you want different coloured `<section>` or `<div>` elements,
 + `onprimary`, `onsecondary` and `ontertiary`: used for text to contrast with the primary, secondary and tertiary colours,